kowaluki/praca/README.md

 5.

-In `{file_name}` do not use file extension - we know that scripts ends in .js and stylesheets ends in .css.
+In `{file_name}` do not use file extension - we know that scripts ends in .js and stylesheets ends in .css, and so on...

 ## Contact
 For my part, that's all for now.
 I will update this file regulary in future (i hope so :D)